RHIT-CSSE/catapult/docs/does_not_compute.md

 # Are there things that cannot be computed?

-* I'm not talking philisophical things "can an Artificial Intelligence feel love?"​
+* I'm not talking philosophical things "can an Artificial Intelligence feel love?"​
 * Or fuzzy things like "can a computer detect a great essay?"​
 * But rather, are there true formal mathematical properties that can't